 This is needed for several functions of the body, but you may not realise vitamin C is also essential for the body’s production of collagen.
 Collagen is important for fluid retention because it’s found in the capillaries, where it provides structure and support to the capillary walls.
 One of the reasons this may be useful is that keeping the capillary walls strong and healthy may make them less likely to become leaky – a common cause of fluid retention.

 Horse chestnut extract has been studied extensively and is most typically used as a treatment for varicose veins.
 However, it contains chemicals called saponins, which include a compound called aescin that’s thought to help ‘seal’ leaking capillaries.
-Some experts believe this may work because aescin prevents the release of enzymes called glycosaminoglycan hydrolases, which break down collagen in the capillary walls (iii).
+Some experts believe this may work because aescin prevents the release of enzymes called glycosaminoglycan hydrolases, which break down collagen in the capillary walls (v).

 Christie .S, Hicks.
 S, Walker.
 AF. (pre-publication) Anthocyanidins reduce symptoms of benign, diffuse fluid retention; a double-blind, placebo-controlled, parallel investigation.